schnaggelz/rpi-nxt2/README.md

 Connect the JTAG connector to the J-Link ICE and run:

 ````
-ide/jlink_gdbserver.sh
+tools/jlink_gdbserver.sh
 ````

 ### Attach to GDB Server

-This is IDE specific.
+This is tools specific.
 I use CLion which controls the GDB.
-Use the host-side GDB script `ide/gdb/host_init.gdb`.
+Use the host-stools GDB script `tools/gdb/host_init.gdb`.

 ## Debugging the Linux SW

-This is a trivial process and well-documented for your IDE.
+This is a trivial process and well-documented for your tools.

 # Examples